insanexyz/jekyll-blog/_posts/11-wrap-text-around-image-using-css-float/2025-08-06-wrap-text-around-image-using-css-float.md

 Now add some more text to `<p>` to see more wrapping.
 ![More text added to the paragraph element to show proper wrapping of its text around the image.](/assets/wrap-text-around-image-using-css-float/more-text.webp)

+Now a days we use grid or flexbox to achieve the same.

 :p